-Last Sunday’s 60 Minutes’ segment, Tucson: Descent Into Madness, on the recent shooting in Arizona airs an interview of two friends of Jared Loughner.
+Last Sunday’s 60 Minutes segment, Tucson: Descent Into Madness, on the recent shooting in Arizona airs an interview from two friends of Jared Loughner.

 Their observations offer deeper insight into Jared Loughner.
-I’ll quote their main recollections below in case that link above doesn’t work.
+Excerpts from their main recollections are at the end of this post.

-To find meaning when conventional meaning (i.e., name and word based) begins to wither necessitates feeling three emotional treasures: The first is known as compassion, The second is known as frugality, The third is known as not daring to take the lead in the empire.
+Finding life meaning when the conventional forms of meaning begin to wither away requires, I found, three treasures mentioned in chapter 67, The first is known as compassion, The second is known as frugality, The third is known as not daring to take the lead in the empire.
+These anchor intention and counterbalance one’s loss of faith in civilization’s often-arbitrary ethics.

-From a symptoms point of view, we only cling to things and ideas because we need to.
+We only cling to things and ideas because we need to, at least from a symptoms point of view.
 Nothing can be worse than having this need without enough faith in that to which we cling.
-“Believing in nothingness” is the worst of both worlds, and would drive any mind to madness.
+“Believing in nothingness” is the worst of both worlds, and would drive any mind mad I imagine.

 From the 60 Minutes interview with Jared’s friends.